 You can come to one of my public classes, but I also give private lessons, on request on the beach or in the park.
 In addition, we have week-end workshops once a month and a yoga retreat in summer.
 Information about the prices can be found here.

 This is the timetable starting September 2018.
-The Mysore classes will start on the 18th of September, attendance only with reservation.
+The Mysore classes attendance only with reservation.

 For people who have never done Yoga or took a break from their practice the beginners class is perfect to start with.
 Ashtanga Yoga is a dynamic and energetic form of yoga, suitable for people who like to work out and sweat a bit.